wildBcat/BepinexPMLBridge/README.txt

 - Feedback from the *PULSAR* modding community.

 ## Issues
-- Report bugs or Harmony conflicts at [Issues](insert-issues-link-here).
+- Report bugs or Harmony conflicts at [https://github.com/wildBcat/BepinexPMLBridge/issues].
 - HarmonyX opcode inversion may break some PML mods—use native PML mode as needed.